 Put yourself in the master spec with the right architects

-Chasing specifications is an elbow-grease necessary part of the game in the world of commercial construction.
+Chasing specifications is an elbow-grease necessary part of the game in commercial construction.
 But it is tres laborious and time-consuming.
-And if you’ve got to try to get into a spec from the start, or flip a competitor’s spec, it’s pretty inefficient.
+And if you’ve got to try to get into a spec from the start or flip a competitor’s spec, it’s pretty inefficient.

 So how do you get in there, to begin with?
 Ah, right.
 The master specification.
-Now maybe you can get listed in MasterSpec or SpecLink and hope to pick up a whole slew of projects.
-But a great many shops – particularly the big houses like Gensler, HKS, SOM, and HOK – don’t use a third party; they write their own.
+Maybe you can get listed in MasterSpec or SpecLink and hope to pick up a slew of projects.
+But many shops – particularly the big houses like Gensler, HKS, SOM, and HOK – don’t use a third party; they write their own.

-Well, You can boil the ocean and go after every architect out there and seek to get listed.
+Well, You can boil the ocean, go after every architect out there, and seek to get listed.
 There are only 20,000 architectural firms in the US; you should be able to knock that out by next quarter, right?

 If only there were a better way.

-You could use an ENR list to pick the biggest, or SpecShare to pick the architects who are listing the most specs that list your product.
+You could use an ENR list to pick the biggest or SpecShare to pick the architects who list the most specs that list your product.

 Get those firms loaded to the CRM, and flag them as top priority firms.
 Assign them to the appropriate territory manager, then track the calls they’re placing on those key firms.